ozby/simplebackend/README.md

 Since all data is kept in the application's memory, it must be running on a machine with plenty of RAM (these days you can find cloud instances with up to 24
 TiB RAM).

+### Caching?

+As the data resides in memory, there is no need for caches.
+SimpleBackend is likely going to respond to a HTTP request within 1 ms.

 ### Scalability

 Since the design goal is simplicity, there should only be one instance of SimpleBackend.
 This means that SimpleBackend can only be scaled vertically.
 Computers are pretty fast these days and SimpleBackend should be quite performant, so it is likely that one instance will be enough for most systems.
+If this is not enough, you could consider sharding (e.g. one instance per customer).

 In the future, we may allow more complex configurations that would enable horizontal scalability.